Home Easy Foundations for Programming Languages III — The Language PCF & Its Syntax

 As suggested by the notation $Curry(add)$, there is a higher-order transformation $Curry$ which maps any natural function $f$ to its curried form $Curry(f)$.
 This map can actually be written in PCF, as the lambda expression

-Using the axiom of $\beta$-equivalence, it is easy to see that when applied to $add$, the function $Curry$ produces the lambda expression written above.
+Using the axiom of $\beta$-equivalence, we can examine that when applied to $add$, the function $Curry$ produces the lambda expression written above.

 \(\begin{split} Curry(add) &= (\lambda f:(nat \times nat) \rightarrow nat. \:\lambda x:nat.\: \lambda y:nat.\: f\langle x,y \rangle)\: add\\ &= \lambda x:nat .\:\lambda y:nat.\: add\langle x,y \rangle \\ &= \lambda x:nat .\:\lambda y:nat.\:(lambda p:nat \times nat .\: (\mathbf{Proj}_1p) + (\mathbf{Proj}_2p)) \langle x,y \rangle \\ &= \lambda x:nat .\:\lambda y:nat.\:\mathbf{Proj}_1\langle x,y \rangle + \mathbf{Proj}_2\langle x,y \rangle \\ &= \lambda x:nat .\:\lambda y:nat.\: x+y \end{split}\)